Skip to content

 • it is attached to the intended hub;

-• the connection file is stored only where the client needs it;
+• setup was claimed by the intended client, or the connection file is stored only where the client needs it;

 • permissions match the client purpose;